 Of course, not every woman in the developed world shares this need, but the concept has certainly permeated culture.

 Updated February 10, 2011 and originally published December 26, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.